Tufts University Faculty Senate Standing Committees

 1. Executive Committee

-The Executive Committee composes the officers of the Senate, and consist of the Senate President, the Senate Vice President and the Senate.
+The Executive Committee comprises the officers of the Senate, and consists of the Senate President, the Senate Vice President, and the Senate.
 They are elected annually for terms of one (1) year each by the voting Senate representatives at its first meeting of the academic year.
 Subject to subsection 2 of Article 5, the Senate representative receiving the highest number of votes for a particular office shall serve in that office.
 The Senate President will represent the Senate in its relations with the Board of Trustees, President, Provost, and administration of the University.
 The committee is charged with appointing members of the Faculty Senate, and attending to other responsibilities such as presiding at meetings and the recording of Senate business.

 The Committee on Nominations is charged with nominating faculty for appointment to University-wide committees, task forces, working groups, and Trustee committees that have faculty representation, as well as search committees for the hiring of the University President, Provost and School Deans.
 In addition, the Committee on Nominations is empowered to appoint faculty to fill out-of-cycle vacancies in the aforementioned committees.
 By nominating qualified candidates for these positions, the Committee on Nominations contributes to the shared governance of Tufts University.